F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 To create the stacktrace, we can use one of the stacktrace libraries:
 - [stacktrace](https://en.cppreference.com/w/cpp/header/stacktrace) header from the standard library if the compiler supports it (C++ 23)
+	- as of 2024-04, only MSVC supports this functionality
 - [cpptrace](https://github.com/jeremy-rifkin/cpptrace)
 - [boost stacktrace](https://github.com/boostorg/stacktrace/)